angeanto/angeanto.github.io/README.md

 The newsletter retains MailerLite form `veywtM`, in an expandable block lower on the homepage.
 No subscriber destination was changed.
 The workshop photograph already existed in the repository.
 Five unique screenshots supplied by the owner live in `assets/images/lab/`; the duplicate dbt attachment is stored once.
 Captions distinguish demonstration DAGs and a failed contract check from successful production output.
 Screenshots have not been retouched.
 The About profile uses the owner-supplied `assets/images/me/antonis-profile-2026.jpeg`; no stock or generated imagery was introduced.

-The main site is reviewed through this PR.
-Existing Labs logo, font and palette were used as the visual reference; this redesign does not change MailerLite content or publish new main-site URLs there before they exist.
-Future MailerLite edits are applied directly in its editor per the owner's instruction.
+The site retains the existing Labs logo, Poppins font and gold palette.
+Programme pages live in this repository; MailerLite manages the embedded interest form and its follow-up automation.
+Retiring the old Labs hostname requires redirects in the hosting service that currently serves that hostname.

 ## UI consistency and accessibility